onpreeya-srisai/Timetable-Solve-with-Genetic-Algorithm/README.md

 # Timetable-Solve-with-Genetic-Algorithm
 The use of Genetic Algorithm in various work schedules.
-This program tackles the problem of scheduling tasks in the form of working at day and at night or 2 shifts.
+This program takes the problem of scheduling tasks in the form of working at day and at night or 2 shifts.
 If you are going to apply it to the problem You must know and understand the conditions of work and factors together.

 What are the conditions?